Union Printers and Union Printing - Why We Use Them.

 How do you know if something is union printed?
 Look for a union bug on the printed material.
 The union bug is usually at the bottom of the material, and that alone will tell you whether or not a piece is union printed.
 If the printed material does not have a bug, it likely was not printed by a union printer.

 What does a union bug mean?
-When it comes to union printers, the largest labor organization – with councils throughout the United States and Canada – is known as the Allied Printing Trades Council.
+When it comes to union printers, the largest labor organization, printers union – with councils throughout the United States and Canada – is known as the Allied Printing Trades Council.
 There are two unions that comprise this council: The Graphic Communications Conference (GCC) and the Communications Workers of America (CWA).
 There are some smaller union organizations that have organized print shops, including the Painters and Allied Trades (most often seen in the making of signs, buttons, etc.), as well as independent unions located in geographic regions of the country.
 It is important to note that only print shops with their employees unionized by recognized union organizations or shops that have a valid union label license agreement are authorized to print the union printers’ bug on their pieces.

 In the printing industry, union printers place their union bug with their respective registry number on the pieces they print as an assurance of craftsmanship and quality.
 In short, the bug is a sign of union-approved working conditions.
 If you want to know where something was printed just go to Google and type in the union number and name, and it will tell you the name of the printer.